stellar/stellar-core/docs/software/admin.md

 The examples in this file don't specify `--conf betterfile.cfg` for brevity.

+Auditing of the P2P network is enabled by default, see the [overlay topology](#overlay-topology-survey) section for more detail if you'd like to disable it

 ### Validating node
 Nodes are considered **validating** if they take part in SCP and sign messages pledging that the network agreed to a particular transaction set.